dolittle/Runtime/Documentation/domain_driven_design/bounded_context.md

 * application - The GUID of the *Application* that this *Bounded Context* belongs to
 * boundedContext - The GUID of the *Bounded Context*
 * boundedContextName - The name of the *Bounded Context*
+* resources - A configuration telling the Dolittle Runtime which implementations of the Read model and Event Store database to use for which environment
 * core - The core configuration
 * core.language - The core language used for the *Bounded Context*